R/parsnip-adaptive_spline.R

 Xreg Example: Suppose you have 3 features:

-is an exogenous regressor that can be passed to the sarima_reg()
+The month.lbl is an exogenous regressor that can be passed to the sarima_reg() using

 if (FALSE) { library(dplyr) library(parsnip) library(rsample) library(timetk) library(modeltime) library(bayesmodels) library(lubridate) # Data m750 <- m4_monthly %>% filter(id == "M750") m750 # Split Data 80/20 splits <- rsample::initial_time_split(m750, prop = 0.8) # ---- Adaptive Spline ---- # Model Spec model_spec <- adaptive_spline() %>% set_engine("stan") # Fit Spec model_fit <- model_spec %>% fit(log(value) ~ date + month(date), data = training(splits)) model_fit }